SIGPLAN/www-generator/Awards/Milner.md

 The Robin Milner Young Researcher Award is given by ACM SIGPLAN to recognize outstanding contributions by young investigators in the area of programming languages.
-Individuals whose computer-related professional career (graduate school or full-time employment, whichever began first) started no earlier than January 1st of the year that is 20 years prior to the time of nomination are eligible.
+Individuals are eligible if their computer-related professional career (graduate school or full-time employment, whichever began first) started no earlier than 20 years prior to the nominations deadline.
 The award includes a prize of $2,500.

 **Robin Milner** (13 January, 1934 - 20 March, 2010)